 Believe me when I tell you that following these steps will get you straight answers in a matter of minutes instead of having to go back and forth.
 Here is a guide on how to ask questions by stack overflow.

 Do you notice how the second question is much easier to answer?
 You will probably get an answer in a few minutes since it will be very easy to review your code and give you feedback in a few lines.
 Who knows?
 Maybe the coding error is just a typo!

 Use screenshots to keep color highlighting and formatting as you see it.
 Pasting in "text snippets" can cause more confusion for those trying to help you.
-If you do paste in text through slack, make sure to use "attach file".
+If you do paste in text through slack, make sure to use "code block".

-You can use some plugin for Google Chrome like [Awesome Screenshot] (https://www.awesomescreenshot.com/).
+You can use a plugin for Google Chrome such as Awesome Screenshot.

 "How can I START this exercise" or "I tried X approach but it did not work, what am I doing wrong?" (including any error messages!) will give you much better feedback than "how can I SOLVE this exercise?" - the more you break down the process into methodical steps, the easier you will be able to understand the issue as a whole.

 Take around 20 minutes to try and solve the problem yourself by using terminal responses, searching online, and developing a strategy for testing within your code.
 Finding the specific answer will help you during that problem, but creating an effective problem solving strategy will serve you time and time again!